 Stay current with the most popular platforms so you can always offer that as a service.

-When you’re choosing your niche, it should be something your ideal client needs and something you are comfortable doing with little to no training.
+Keep in mind that when you’re choosing your virtual assistant niche, it should be something your ideal client needs and something you are comfortable doing with little to no training.
 But, don’t be afraid to get more training when you need it.
 You don’t need certification in anything to do it, you just need the knowledge and to be able to demonstrate that knowledge in some way.

 Once you know what you’re going to do and who you’re going to do it for, you can create your website and other marketing material.
 Until then, it will be difficult to get the copy on your site to truly speak to your audience in a way that will get them to choose you.